From One Accountant to Another

 Jianyuan(Andy) Hu

 As I am writing this, I have been a CPA for 5 years and almost 10 years since I started working as an accountant.
 Like many of you, my job is mostly about getting numbers and reports from one side to another, hoping that people can have a more intelligent and productive life about decisions involving lots of dollar signs.
-I really enjoy playing these roles and I am amazed how good data are changing co-wokers’ and management’s work life.
+I really enjoy playing these roles and I am amazed how good data are changing co-workers’ and management’s work life.
+For that matter, I want to bring programming literacy and analytical thinking to my fellow accountants so that we can endure the impact of big data and AI much better.
+Let me share with you a few of my own stories.

-My accounting career life isn’t always like this fulfilling.
-Also just like many of you, I had a handful.
-Due to either poor data quality or various complicated yet repetitive reporting, my accounting life has been quite cumbersome and quite frankly defeating at times.
+My accounting career life isn’t always fulfilling.
+Also just like many of you, I had many mundane things that no one else wanted to do.
+Poor data quality, complicated logic, repetitiveness, all trouble my accounting life left and right.
 I was quite functional with Excel, even praised by my boss and my-workers sometimes, but I still felt pulling my hair off from time to time.
 Here are a few common examples:

-1. some elegant and impactful data visualization that can only live as my imagination, but not in my deliverables;
+1. some elegant and impactful data visualization that can only live as my imagination;

 2. I could get one Excel workbook done but I need to repeat for 20 other similar Excel workbooks;

-It felt very defeating.
-I wanted to get to the accounting part of the tasks done, and yet, I just couldn’t even activate my accounting skills because the data or tools were just not there.
-The despairation is real, others want outputs and I must deliver.
+It felt defeating, even maddening sometimes.
+I wanted to get to the accounting part, and yet, I just couldn’t even activate my accounting skills because the data were just not there.
+I then began to realize Excel started becoming a bottleneck not a solution, regardless of how everyone else thought I were good with it.
 I lacked of: a) imagination of what’s possible and b) the actual skillsets to design and implement solutions.
-I then began to realize Excel was a bottleneck not a solution, regardless of how everyone else thought I were good with it.

-Courtesy of COVID, when social life wasn’t much of a thing, a soul search put me a path of data analytics.
-It was quite some work for an accountant with next to zero computer science training or programming skills, but it was very much doable and the reward is immense.
-I have the conviction now, that the era where data analytics should be handled by “IT” or “specialists” is over.
+Courtesy of COVID, when social life was overrated at best, a soul search put me a path to pursue a master degree in management analytics.
+It was quite some work for an accountant with zero computer science training or programming skills, but it was very much doable and the reward is immense.
+It provided my ammunition to change my work life.
+I have the conviction now, that the era where programming should be handled by “IT” or “specialists” is over.
 Analytics skills are well charted on the wall for accountants’ future.
 I.e. it will be a literacy requirement.

-Fast forward to today, it boggles my mind to no end.
-I have talked to many fellow CPAs, and they feel constantly they have no footing in analytics.
+I have talked to many fellow CPAs, and most feel they have no footing in analytics.
 Why data analytics changed my accounting life but not so much for the others?
 Why so many businesses or their finance/accounting team struggle to pull off business analytics projects and can’t realize returns on their investment in analytics?

 Good thing you are looking at an accountant, I relate this too well.
 A lot lie in the lack of technological literacy.
 Two folds on this: